-Open or create an Outlook 2007 add-in project in Visual Studio.
-For more information, see How to: Create Visual Studio Tools for Office Projects.
+Open or create an Outlook VSTO Add-in project in Visual Studio.
+For more information, see How to: Create Office Projects in Visual Studio.

-In Solution Explorer, select the Outlook add-in project node.
+In Solution Explorer, select the Outlook VSTO Add-in project node.

 On the Project menu, click Add New Item.

 In the Add New Item dialog box, select Outlook Form Region.

 Type a name for the form region in the Name box, and then click Add.